Skip to Main Content

 • There are a variety of different loan options available to businesses looking to purchase a semi-truck, including term loans, equipment lines of credit and SBA loans

-• Online lenders offer fast applications and funding, but may have higher rates and fees compared to banks and credit unions
+• Online lenders offer fast applications and funding, but may have higher rates and fees than banks and credit unions

 • SBA loans may offer the most affordable loans for startups and businesses with bad credit but can take up to 90 days to receive funding